lukasaron/terraform-provider-stripe/docs/resources/stripe_coupon.md

   duration        = "forever"
 }

-// coupon with limitation to a date and applies a product only resource "stripe_coupon" "coupon" {
+// coupon with limitation to a date and the product only resource "stripe_coupon" "coupon" {
   name       = "applies to prod with ID 123 till a date" amount_off = 2000